To the untrained eye, salamanders can be difficult to distinguish from each other.

 Marbled salamander is a type of salamander that has yellow or tan coloring.
 Marbled salamanders also have short legs and broad bodies, resembling slugs.

-Marbled salamanders are some of the only species that live below-freezing temperatures, which is why they are typically hidden under logs, rocks, and grasses on a warm day.
+Marbled salamanders are some of the only species that live below-freezing temperatures, so they are typically hidden under logs, rocks, and grasses on a warm day.

 Suppose you’re looking for marble types of salamanders in Missouri.
 In that case, you’ll find them throughout most forested areas in Missouri year-round, except during extremely cold winters when they burrow into mud or freeze solid if not covered by snow.